FREQUENTLY ASKED QUESTIONS ABOUT THE IMPERIAL HOUSE

 Buyers, or potential buyers, have a number of questions about condominium living before they purchase a unit in the condominium.
 Here's some information to better understand how the Imperial House operates.

-- What is included in the condo fee paid each month?
+- What does the monthly condo fee cover?

 The monthly condo fee is comprised of two components, a proportionate share of the cost to operate the building (based on a unit owner approved operating budget for recurring day-to-day expenses), and a share of the costs necessary to fund a capital improvement reserve (long range) budget.
 Operating expenses include: